War / Africa

 Proxy Network

-Eritrea serves as Egypt's primary Red Sea-adjacent anchor in the Horn.
+Eritrea serves as Egypt's primary Red Sea-adjacent anchor in the Horn, providing Cairo with a northern node for its encirclement posture against Ethiopia.

-Egyptian-backed AU stabilization contingents in Somalia give Cairo multilateral cover for projecting influence along Ethiopia's eastern flank under a.
+Egyptian-backed AU stabilization contingents in Somalia give Cairo multilateral cover for projecting influence along Ethiopia's eastern flank.

 Djibouti-based Egyptian infrastructure and financial engagements extend Cairo's network northward and provide logistical depth for its Horn posture.

-Somali intermediaries aligned with Egyptian and Eritrean interests can amplify maritime and border pressure on Ethiopia without requiring direct state-to-state.
+Somali intermediaries aligned with Egyptian and Eritrean interests can amplify maritime and border pressure on Ethiopia without requiring direct state action.

-UAE-linked Gulf actors retain competing Red Sea littoral interests and can offset or complicate Egyptian influence depending on their alignment calculus at any.
+UAE-linked Gulf actors retain competing Red Sea littoral interests and can offset or complicate Egyptian influence depending on their alignment calculus.

 Battle Deaths